sallahda/realtime-election/README.md

     docker-compose ps
     ```

-2. Run the application:
+2. Run the application, to create tables and generate mock data for candidates and voters:
     ```bash
     python app.py
     ```

-3. Access the application through the provided endpoint.
+3.

 ## Contributing